appletea233/LLaVA-ST/README.md

 <!-- <a href='#'><img src='https://img.shields.io/badge/Demo-Page-purple'></a>  -->

-This repository provide the details and code for model, dataset, and benchmark for LLaVA-ST, a model designed for fine-grained spatial-temporal multimodal understanding.
+This repository provide the details and code for LLaVA-ST, a model designed for fine-grained spatial-temporal multimodal understanding.

 -----------